-• Recapture of Indian employment credit.
+Recapture of Indian employment credit.
 Generally, if an employer terminates the employment of a qualified employee less than 1 year after the date of initial employment, any Indian employment credit allowed for a prior tax year because of wages paid or incurred to that employee must be recaptured.
 For details, see Form 8845 and section 45A.
+Recapture of New markets credit (see

+Form 8874).
 Interest on deferred tax attributable to certain nondealer installment obligations (section 453A(c)).

-• Interest due on deferred gain (section 1260(b)).
+Interest due on deferred gain (section 1260(b)).